 - Drilling ice cores deeper than ~300 m generally requires a drilling fluid mixture that has a density similar to ice to maintain core quality and prevent borehole closure.
 The fluid must also have a viscosity that is low enough to permit passage of the drill sonde through the fluid many times during the drilling process.
 ESTISOL 140 was identified by international partners and was used at South Pole for the SPICE core project.
-However IDDO experienced adverse impacts and has indicated that they will most likely not use ESTISOL 140 for future drilling projects.
-Some of the adverse impacts have been mitigated by use of long gloves.
+However, IDDO experienced adverse impacts and has indicated that they will most likely not use ESTISOL 140 for future drilling projects.
+Some of the adverse impacts have been mitigated, through use of long gloves.
 Ongoing discussions about drilling fluids will continue with the goal of identifying a more acceptable drilling fluid for future ice cores. - Air support and science traverse capabilities to sites in Greenland and Antarctica are limited.
-With multiple science communities requesting flights and/or traverses, time at field sites must be carefully planned to optimize scientific productivity.
-There is an especially urgent need to increase tractors and sleds for scientific traverses in Antarctica in order to address the priority science goals identified in the 2015 National Academies Report. - The National Ice Core Laboratory (NICL), funded by NSF, is the key location for processing and archiving of U.S. ice cores.
-Although some infrastructure upgrades and improvements have been made, the NICL is an aging facility that will soon reach full capacity.
+With multiple science communities requesting flights or traverses, time at field sites must be carefully planned to optimize scientific productivity.
+There is an especially urgent need to increase tractors and sleds for scientific traverses in Antarctica in order to address the priority science goals identified in the 2015 National Academies Report. - The NSF Ice Core Facility in Denver is the key location for processing and archiving of U.S. ice cores.
+Although some infrastructure upgrades and improvements have been made, it is an aging facility that will soon reach full capacity.
 Expanding the ice core storage facility will require a major investment in infrastructure as the refrigerant used is no longer compliant and must be replaced. - The community wishes to maintain key boreholes as long-term observatories for conducting measurements with existing and new instruments.
-GISP2 at Greenland summit is one of the most influential and widely cited records in paleoclimatology, but recent measurements show that the borehole casing is sinking faster than would be expected from steady ice flow divergence.
-Follow-up borehole video revealed that the casing is collapsing and already not navigable by most logging instruments.
+GISP2 at Greenland summit is one of the most influential and widely cited records in paleoclimatology, but recent measurements show that the borehole casing is collapsing and already not navigable by most logging instruments.
 The GISP2 casing should be repaired and maintained for current and future science, as should the casings of boreholes at Siple Dome and Taylor Dome.
 The IDPO Borehole Logging Working Group will produce a prioritized list of existing U.S. boreholes and the scientific reasons for their preservation.